redsach/redsach.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD student at the UCL Mullard Space Science Laboratory and Research Student at the NASA Jet Propulsion Laboratory.
+I am a research student at the NASA Jet Propulsion Laboratory and PhD student at the UCL Mullard Space Science Laboratory.

 I like applying data science and AI to answer questions in ionospheric and space plasma physics.
 I believe that machine learning should go beyond simply making predictions or forecasts - it should be used to advance scientific discovery and benefit society.
 In a recent project, we used _Explainable AI_ techniques to reveal new insights into plasma bubbles which can disrupt GPS signals.